famsf/insights/src/la-prose.md

           - caption: ''
             components:
             - template: "@molecules/slide--in-depth__intro/slide--in-depth__intro.html.twig"
-              title: Scandals & Controversies
+              title: What is an Artist's Book?
               text: 'Book art has a long history.
-In the <em>Book of Kells</em>, the letterform is an expression of transcendance; even beyond its overt religious significance, here the book is truly, in the words of Stéphane Mallarmé, an <em>"instrument spirituel."</em>'
+In the <em>Book of Kells</em>, the letterform is an expression of transcendance.
+Even beyond its overt religious significance, the book is truly, in the words of Stéphane Mallarmé, an <em>"instrument spirituel."</em>'
               picture:
                 srcset:
                 - min-width: 0px